|

 11. Add the cooked ravioli to the butter and sage.
 When plating the pasta, add cheese to the top.

-Ricotta Ravioli - Butter and Sage
+Ricotta Ravioli - Brown Butter And Sage

-Brown Butter And Sage Sauce
+Brown Butter And Sage

 The variations for serving these ravioli are centered on the sauces that you use.
 The above recipe uses a Brown Butter Sage Sauce for ravioli, and this is a great place to start, but you can use as an alternative, a tomato sauce like this Neapolitan Ragù Recipe, or even this authentic Italian Pesto recipe.